gabicavalcante/fizzbuzzbot/README.md

 ### about the project

 This project is a Flask API to response telegram messages.
 All messages are save in MySQL database, and you can see the data using the admin interface (`/admin`).
 To access this interface, you need create a user.
 You can do that running `flask add-user -u username -p password` (change `username` and `password` for your credential).
+That user that you created, can be used to request a token, to access the REST API to get all messages datas (`/chats/all` and `/chats/<int:id>` are the endpoints).

 You can find a docker-compose file that can be used to run the flask api and mysql db.